 - Preparation for the Final Hearing or instructions to Counsel

-The stages set out above are an indication only and if some of these are not required, the charges will be reduced.
-You may wish to handle the claim yourself and only have our advice in relation to some of the stages – this can be arranged to suit your individual needs.
+The stages set out above are an indication only.
+If some of these are not required, the charges will be reduced.
+You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
+This can be arranged to suit your individual needs.

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.
 Examples of disbursements in an employment tribunal claim include: